webreinvent/vaah-docs/docs/vaahstore/index.md

 ### Learning Curve

-If you want to get started quickly with VaahFlutter, all you need to know is [VaahCli](https://www.npmjs.com/package/vaah).
+If you want to get started quickly with VaahStore, all you need to know is [VaahCli](https://www.npmjs.com/package/vaah).
 Please read the detailed documentation on vaahCli official website.

 ## Releases